Facilitator: Alexandra Fodor, Mark Taylor

 I remember trying to add a long list of items on a calculator while a person talked to me.
 I had never been able to tune out such distractions before.
 But this time, it was different.
 It was a success.
 That magical moment pushed my motivation to the next level.

-That’s my motivation behind creating a group of fellow ADDA members who want to meditate.
-I want to create a support group where anyone can discover the practice of mindfulness meditation.
-It’s a chance to learn about the benefits of mindfulness meditation.
-But more, it’s a chance to use outside accountability to help establish this difficult, but life-changing habit.
+That’s my motivation behind creating a group of fellow ADDA members who are curious about mindfulness.
+In this support group, anyone can discover the practice of mindfulness meditation.
+It’s a chance to learn about its many benefits, but more, it’s a chance to use outside accountability to help establish this difficult, but life-changing habit.

-Meditation can be a bad word for some.
-They think it’s spiritual nonsense.
-I used to think that too.
-Now, I see it as “bicep curls for the brain.”
-Some people swear they can’t meditate.
-They can’t sit down and stay still.
-And they’re right!
-This is all very normal when you start.
-We all know it is impossible to sit in front of a piano, and just start playing!
-We practice for years before we become good at it.
+We all know it is impossible to sit in front of a piano, and just start playing.
+We practice for years and years before we become good at it.
 The same is true for meditation.
+We just need to adjust our expectations.

-Today, after two years of tough grind, my mind is in a completely different state.
-It’s a magical quiet and peaceful place.
+Today, after a few years of tough grind, my mind is in a completely different state.
+It’s a magical, quiet and peaceful place.
 It’s a place I had never known.
 It’s far from perfect, but I can turn off my constant stream of thoughts.
 I can focus on my breath for longer stretches at a time.
+Not for hours, but for a couple of seconds, and that’s already huge.
 I am less impulsive, and I can curb the constant urge to talk.
 I am calmer, more patient, and I can regulate my emotions better.
 I no longer frantically look for my phone, keys, or purse – I remember where I put them!
 Seems superhuman, doesn’t it?